Undergraduate Research: How and Why You Should Get Involved

 4) Be open and honest about your expectations for your experience.

 Acknowledge that the opportunity you desire would be your first research experience.
+If it’s not your first research experience, then mention why this opportunity complements the research you have done in the past.
 Also, note that you would eventually like to be considered to conduct an independent project.
 Many entry-level opportunities can be more of assistant-type positions, so it is important to be clear yet respectful if you expect to eventually lead an independent project.
 If your institution offers pay through work-study funds, include this information in the email as it may be relevant to the lab’s hiring practices.

 5) Be patient.